Nexia23/PTH_model_chapter/PTH_notes/Optimization Thoughts.md

 	- could the parameter covariance be a problem?
 - it seems clear that the Reticulocytes number is too low
 	- as of now only parameter governing Precursors improve cost function
+- #tropism change k_R_infect to be 12 higher than k_E_infect as literature suggests preferential infection of Retis
+	- pushes most values into a very close position of the data